CJBR-97/CJBR-97.github.io/docs/prompting.md

 To start with, some observations that apply to multiple types of image output.

 ### Keen Wording is Key
-Firstly, _do not_ tell Copilot what you want outright, it will often find a way to sidetrack or ignore you due to erroneus associations with keywords or particular words rousing its censorship.
-For instance, if your prompt included the word "avatar", do not be surprised if the output is cross-pollinated by styles from either the animated show or James Cameron's movie of the same name.
+Firstly, _do not_ tell Copilot what you want outright, it will often get sidetracked by popular associations of keywords or ignore your prompt due to accidentally inciting the content censor.
+For instance, if your prompt includes the word "avatar", do not be surprised if the output is cross-pollinated by styles from either the animated show or James Cameron's movie of the same name.
+Instead, use descriptive but general language to maximize your yield of on-target images.

 As well, avoid at all costs specifying quantities, as AI image generation doesn't typically recognize the significance of items such as 'two suns', 'three horses', 'no clouds'.
 A more effective wording for these would be 'binary suns'/'multiple suns', 'small group of horses', and 'cloudless'/'clear sky' respectively.